 Cambodian eatery offers 'Pol Pot' rice porridge

 A Cambodian food stall began on Monday serving a thin, watery rice porridge that almost everyone had to eat during the 1970s rule of the Khmer Rouge, who were responsible for one of the worst genocides of the 20th century.
-PHNOM PENH: A Cambodian food stall began on Monday serving a thin, watery rice porridge that almost everyone had to eat during the 1970s rule of the Khmer Rouge, who were responsible for one of the worst genocides of the 20th century.
+A bowl of watery rice porridge is seen in a restaurant in Siem Reap province, Cambodia, on Monday.

 Discussions